mcauser/awesome-micropython/readme.md

 ### Analytics

 * [uMath](https://github.com/AaronKel/uMath) - Computer Algebra for microcontrollers.
-* [micropython-ulab](https://github.com/v923z/micropython-ulab) - A Numpy-like fast vector module for MicroPython.
+* [micropython-ulab](https://github.com/v923z/micropython-ulab) - A NumPy-like fast vector module for MicroPython.
 * [micropython-fourier](https://github.com/peterhinch/micropython-fourier) - Fast Fourier transform in MicroPython's inline ARM assembler.
 * [Filters](https://github.com/peterhinch/micropython-filters) - FIR filters using ARM Thumb assembler.
 Using an online utility you can go from a graph of required frequency response to a filter implementation.